usf-portal/dh-final/index.md

 To create the website from this repository, follow these steps...

 1. Go to your repository homepage
-2. Click the 'Settings' tab
+2. Click the `Settings` tab
+3. Change the name of the repository to represent your project
-3. Scroll down to the 'GitHub Pages' section
+4. Scroll down to the `GitHub Pages` section
-4. Under 'Source' click the dropdown menu and choose 'master branch'
+5. Under `Source` click the dropdown menu and choose `master branch`

 **See your site at your-username.github.io/your-repo-name**